-This is another question we’re often asked (along with “what needs to be removed from a house when tenting for fumigation?”) and we’re going to expand upon it, sharing the type of preparation work that’s involved when fumigation will take place.
+That’s another question we’re often asked and we’re going to expand upon it, sharing the type of preparation work that’s involved when fumigation will take place.
 Thorough preparation, pre-fumigation, is in fact one of the most important parts of the process, crucial for ensuring that the service is fully effective.

 If you will be having fumigation services done at your home or business, we’ll go into more specifics with you.
 As a general overview, here is the type of prep work that’s involved to help ensure that our experienced team can safely and effectively fumigate your home or business.